 Tower Companies Discovers the Power of Energy Management

-2015 Commercial and Industrial Grant Program — click link at right for PDF version Tower Companies Discovers the Power of Energy Management with MEA
+To download this article, click link to the right Tower Companies Discovers the Power of Energy Management with MEA for a PDF version

 The Tower Companies in Rockville, Maryland are drawing attention to the business case for energy efficient retrofits and renovations with their Blair Office Building project in Silver Spring.
 Via support from the Maryland Energy Administration (MEA)’s Commercial and Industrial Grant Program, The Tower Companies were able to focus on low-cost energy conservation measures that yielded astonishing results: a $44,000 retrofit is returning $50,000 in annual energy savings.